dimipan/minimal-AST-tel/README.md

 Everything after that line is shared and identical across all three processes: the state integrator, the PE and SI equations, the calibration constants.
 Write those four things and the monitor works on your process.
-That is the entire claim, and the three substrates are the test of it.

 Both channels come from one file — `telemetry_tools_geometric.py` — and every substrate writes the same JSONL trajectory format, which is what lets the